-For people who need the visual aspect when having therapy, it can be a good option for some people who cannot access therapy in person.
-For them, video is usually a better option than just using a microphone or chat when they have online psychotherapy and counselling sessions.
+For people who need the visual aspect when having therapy, it can be a good possibility for some people who cannot access therapy in person.
+For them, video is usually a better choice than just using a microphone or chat when they have online psychotherapy and counselling sessions.

 Using sound only is a bit like closing your eyes.
 Some people find it helps them to access their thoughts and feelings.
 When there is less visual stimulation, there can be an easier connection to their emotional world.